Eric Gethyn-Jones: Other

-Dymock is renowned for the Dymock poets, one of whom was the American poet, Robert Frost.
-The Reverend Gethyn-Jones wrote about these poets in his first publication and in 1957 he was approached by the American Embassy with a request to escort Robert Frost, on a visit to receive an honorary degree from the University of Oxford, around the area in which he resided during a brief spell in England from 1912-15.
+Dymock is renowned for the Dymock poets, one of whom was the American poet Robert Frost.
+The Reverend Gethyn-Jones wrote about these poets in his first publication and in 1957 he was approached by the American Embassy with a request to escort Robert Frost, on a visit to receive an honorary degree from the University of Oxford, around the area in which he resided during a brief spell in England from 1912 to 1915.

 As vicar of Berkeley he resided in The Chantry, the former home of Edward Jenner, pioneer of the smallpox vaccination.
 It was always the wish of Reverend Gethyn-Jones that a smaller vicarage could be built so the house could be turned into a museum to honour Jenner and he was a founder member of The Jenner Trust in 1966.
 Following a visit to The Chantry by two Japanese immunologists, the Trust later received a large cheque from the Japanese business Ryōichi Sasakawa.
 The Chantry was purchased from the Church of England in 1985 and is now a museum known as Dr. Jenner's House.

 Photographs contributed by Reverend John Eric Gethyn-Jones to the Conway Library are currently being digitised by the Courtauld Institute of Art, as part of the Courtauld Connects project.